 Method(s) used by Midwestern University to Determine who Receives Emergency Financial Aid Grants

-Midwestern is following the U.S. Department of Education’s guidance on administering the CARES HEERF grants as required by the law.
+Midwestern followed the U.S. Department of Education’s guidance on administering the CARES HEERF grants as required by the law.
 Section 18004(c) of the CARES Act requires institutions to use the funds received from Section 18004(a)(1) of the CARES Act to provide Emergency Financial Aid Grants to students for expenses related to the disruption of campus operations due to coronavirus (including eligible expenses under a student’s cost of attendance such as food, housing, course materials, technology, health care, and child care).

 To be eligible under Section 484 in Title IV of the HEA you must be enrolled and currently attending.
 We take our role in administering the CARES HEERF program seriously.
 We are administering the program based on the regulatory language and guidance provided.

 Each student must complete an application and submit supporting documentation.
 Each application is reviewed and a determination is made if the students request meets the qualifications.
 All applications that are approved then receive a second review and administrative approval prior to being processed and disbursed.
 The maximum grant amount for students is $1,200.
-The actual grant depends on the students request type, supporting documentation and availability of funds.
+The actual grant depends on the students request type and availability of funds.

 Additional Information Regarding Emergency Financial Aid Grants